ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 - uses R-squared instead of accuracy
 - splits a node by dividing into intervals

-but remaining things can be done in a similar way(click here fore more detail).
+and remaining things can be done in a similar way(click here for more detail).